Hugo 'lost daddy to postnatal depression'

 "As a parent, your natural instinct is to give your child everything they want - but I can't," added Vicky.

-"It devastating.
+"It's devastating.
 Losing someone like this is something I wouldn't want anyone else to go through."

 'Not exclusive to women'